This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is KD diagnosed?

 Your child's healthcare provider will ask about your child's symptoms and when they started.
-He will examine your child and listen to his heart.
+The provider will examine your child and listen to his or her heart.
 There is no specific test to diagnose KD.
 Your child may need any of the following tests:

-- An EKG records your child's heart rhythm and how fast his heart beats.
+- An EKG records your child's heart rhythm and how fast his or her heart beats.
 It is used to check for heart damage.

 How is KD treated?

-- Immune globulin may be given to help your child's immune system fight his infection.
+- Immune globulin may be given to help your child's immune system fight infection.
+This medicine will be given while your child is in the hospital.

 When should I contact my child's healthcare provider?

-- Your child is taking aspirin and has been around someone with the flu or chicken pox.
+- Your child has been around someone with chicken pox or the flu.

 - You have questions or concerns about your child's condition or care.